 Thought experiment discriminating special relativity from preferred frame theoriesSee also

 My view, this is still an open question where further investigation is needed.
 I am not sure if the one-way speed of light has been truly measured to be anisoptropic or not, but yes a series of researchers claim so.
-Critics have been publihsed of several of these studies, but also the critics seems to have contained weaknesses (such as mathematical errors).
+Critics have been publihsed of several of these studies, but also the critics seems to have contained weaknesses.
 Then the question should be investiagted further, not just be ignored and/or rediculed.